 PET/CT

-PET/CT assists with diagnosing and the management of Oncology, Cardiology, and Neurology diseases.
+PET/CT assists with diagnosing and the management of Oncology diseases.

-PET is a molecular imaging procedure that generates pictures of the location and extent of disease.
-By imaging the molecular, biological and functional basis for disease, PET/CT enable a physician to detect abnormal cell growth and activity that may have previously been missed by conventional technologies such as CT or MRI.
-This information aids in the early detection and improved treatment of many diseases, allowed enhanced capabilities in pre-surgical staging, eliminates the need of invasive procedures, enhances therapy monitoring capabilities and reduces the number of diagnostic tests.
+PET is a molecular imaging procedure that generates pictures of the location and extent of the disease.
+By imaging the molecular, biological and functional basis for disease, PET/CT enables a physician to detect abnormal cell growth and activity that may have previously been missed by conventional technologies such as CT or MRI.
+This information aids in the early detection and improved treatment of many diseases and also due to the enhanced capabilities can be used in pre-surgical staging.
+The information collected from PET/CT exams can eliminate the need for invasive procedures and enhances therapy monitoring and reduces the number of diagnostic tests.

 PET/CT images are created with the help of three technologies: the cyclotron, which produces safe radioisotopes; the scanner, which records the location of the radioactive tracer as it accumulates in different tissues in the body; and a computer, which reconstructs the signals into three-dimensional images of the body.

-PET/CT is a new service we are now offering and should not be confused with the CT scanner.
-These pieces of equipment complement each other.
-Each piece of equipment has its specialty: CT looks at anatomy in 3-D formatting, and PET/CT specifically identifies abnormal physiology of tissue or cancer.
-Therefore, PET/CT is now accepted as the improved and innovative tool for cancer imaging.
+PET/CT is a service that we provide and should not be confused with the CT scanner.
+Each modality complement each other and used to diagnosis different information in the treatment plan of our patients.
+For example, CT looks at anatomy in 3-D formatting, and PET/CT specifically identifies abnormal physiology of tissue or cancer.

 PET/CT is available at Fairfield Memorial Hospital via a mobile unit provided by Shared Medical Services.
-Your Physician may schedule your PET/CT scan by calling 1-800-500-4014.
+Your Physician may schedule your PET/CT scan by calling the Diagnostic Imaging department at 618-847-8249.